Skip to content

 Pray

-Please pray for all people impacted by Cyclone Freddy.
+Please pray for those impacted by the humanitarian crisis in the Holy Land.
 May God’s healing presence give them peace and hope in their time of need.

 Give

 Thanks to generous donations, Lutheran Disaster Response is able to respond quickly and effectively to disasters around the globe.
-Your gifts to Lutheran Disaster Response will be used to assist survivors of Cyclone Freddy and other disasters in the U.S. and around the world.
+Your gifts to Lutheran Disaster Response will be used to assist people impacted by conflict in the Middle East.

 To learn more about the situation and the ELCA’s response: